alkisax/eshopProject/notes.md

 - cart total price ❌ will not do. as front can do i by it self
 - swagger fro participant find by id/email ✅
 - remove middleware from cart. guests need cart ✅
-- /cart/clean-junk ✅ clear old transactions✅ /participant/clear ❌(longer than lastupdated a week)
+- /cart/clean-junk ✅ clear old transactions✅ /participant/clear ✅(longer than lastupdated a week)
 - stripe paypal and gpay (said its on stripe dashboard) ✅
 - multer upload ✅
 - appwrite image bucket ✅
+- clear junk endpoint✅
-- clear junk endpoint (what happens to deleted commodity images?)
+- (what happens to deleted commodity images?)
+- add logger to save to file after stripe success
 - new category schema with supercategory, and allow parent category with arr of categories as child.
 Also some categories to have an atribute of "tag"
 - stripe webhooks
 - comment crud